-I have read the Standard Precautions Program, the Exposure Control Plan and the Lab Safety Agreement.
-These policies will be strictly followed.

-I,\\\\\\\, have read the above stated laboratory policies.
-They have been explained and any questions have been answered to my satisfaction.
-I agree to abide by these laboratory rules and fully understand the possible consequences of my failure to do so.
-I intend to participate in all laboratory activities, with the understanding and agreement that I am responsible for assuming the roles of health care provider and patient during the laboratory sessions.
-Activities in these sessions include but are not limited to: venipuncture, finger puncture, electrocardiograms, vital signs, visual acuities, urinalysis, injections, and provision of clinical specimens.
+policies will be strictly followed. ns Program, the Exposure Control Plan and the Lab Safety Agreement.
+These the possible consequences of my f understanding and agreement that the laboratory sessions.
+Activities , have read the above stated laboratory policies.
+They have been explained and to my satisfaction.
+I agree to abide by these laboratory rules and fully understand ailure to do so.
+I intend to participate in all laboratory activities, with the I am responsible for assuming the roles of health care provider and patient during in these sessions include but are not limited to: venipuncture, finger puncture, sual acuities, urinalysis, injections, and provision of clinical specimens.
+Student Signature: Date:

-Student Signature: